Natural Fragrance Oil? YES!

 Fragrance oils, aromatic oils or perfume oils as they are sometimes called, are usually defined as synthetically manufactured scents specifically designed to mimic a naturally occurring scent.
 Fragrance oils in the past were exclusively manmade, synthetic chemical reproductions of our favorite fragrances found in nature.
 If you read pretty much any natural product blog about fragrance oils, you’ll immediately notice that they are quick to warn about the dangerous synthetic chemicals contained in fragrance oils.
 A 1986 report by the National Academy of Sciences noted that 95 percent of chemicals used in synthetic fragrances are derived from petroleum and include benzene derivatives, aldehydes, toluene, and many other known toxins.

-So, here we are in the year 2016 – what’s changed?
-How can we achieve highly sought after aromas such as blueberry, mango, and coconut without having to use petroleum or synthetic chemicals?
+What’s changed?
+How can we achieve highly sought-after aromas such as blueberry, mango, and coconut without having to use petroleum or synthetic chemicals?
 This is the million dollar question that the world’s top perfume and flavor houses have been working on for decades.
-The good news –fractional distillation has proven to be the answer to achieving many of these fragrances.
+The good news–fractional distillation has proven to be the answer to achieving many of these fragrances.
 With fractional distillation, perfumers can create a wide range of fragrances that were previously out of reach to those who demanded less toxic chemicals.
 As demand for natural and organic fragrance and flavor oils grows, the more time and resources are dedicated to refining and perfecting this rather complicated process.
 Good news for those of us who prefer to lead a more natural life!

 Put simply, fractional distillation is the process of separating chemical compounds.
 Each part of a compound (called an “isolate”) is separated from the other chemicals in the compound.
 Fractional distillation uses the different boiling points of each compound to separate or isolate the exact molecules that contain the scent desired.
 The mixture is heated so that each fraction evaporates and condenses into its own compartment.
 The process begins in the same way that it would if you were distilling an essential oil.
 Water and plant material are put into the still’s hopper and heated.